billychia/assistant-shop.r/README.md

 14. Go to the Bluemix catalog, select the Twilio service, choose to leave it unbound, name it `assistant-shop-r-twilio`, populate Account SID and Auth Token using your credentials from step 13, and finally click Create.

-15. Currently, Twilio Video is in beta, so you will need to [request access to the beta program][twilio_video_beta], designating that you would like access to the JavaScript SDK.

-16. Push your app to Bluemix
+15. Push your app to Bluemix

   ```
   $ cf push